How to Get a Heritage Consultant Business License in Dubai

 Typical net consultancy margins: 30% to 50%

-What Is a Heritage Consultant Licence and What Does It Cover
+What Is a Heritage Consultant License and What Does It Cover

-A Heritage Consultant Business Licence is issued under activity code 7020.86, classified within the Professional category and aligned with ISIC classifications for management consultancy activities.
-The licence authorises the holder to provide specialist advisory services covering cultural heritage preservation, historical site management, and heritage documentation across both public and private sectors.
+A Heritage Consultant Business License is issued under activity code 7020.86, classified within the Professional category and aligned with ISIC classifications for management consultancy activities.
+The license authorises the holder to provide specialist advisory services covering cultural heritage preservation, historical site management, and heritage documentation across both public and private sectors.

-Licence holders are permitted to offer consultancy to government bodies, property developers, museums, and tourism operators.
-This makes it one of the more versatile professional licences available within the Dubai South Business Hub Free Zone framework, enabling practitioners to engage across a broad spectrum of heritage-related projects.
+License holders are permitted to offer consultancy to government bodies, property developers, museums, and tourism operators.
+This makes it one of the more versatile professional licenses available within the Dubai South Business Hub Free Zone framework, enabling practitioners to engage across a broad spectrum of heritage-related projects.

-This licence is well suited to a range of professionals and firms, including:
+This license is well suited to a range of professionals and firms, including:

 Architects, historians, and cultural advisors with a specialisation in heritage conservation or documentation